egemenqt/Intermediary/README.md

 2-)poison => dont need something just follow the way!
 3-)listen_packets > when you want to listen packets => python intermediary.py -i <network_devices>

+when you want to stop this tool you have to use => ctrl + z or ctrl +c

 you cant use all of them same time when you want to use all process you need a new terminal!
 ENJOYYY :D